AlbertMorera/TidyTuesday/README.md

 ## Latest Visualizations

 ### **[Week 2 - 2022 | The Fellowship if the Ring Dialogs (2022W2)](2022/W2)**
-I explore which characters from the Fellowship of the Ring have the most dialogs during the Lord of the Rings trilogy.
+I analyze what are the reasons for the decline of bee colonies in different US states and throughout the year.
+We see that Varroa mites is the main factor causing the decline and that it occurs mainly between July and September.

 Data extracted from [USDA](https://usda.library.cornell.edu/concern/publications/rn301137d?locale=en).